MicrosoftDocs/power-platform/power-platform/solution-templates/hr/onboarding-buddy/install-and-configure.md

 ## Step 8: Turn on Auditing

-While this is not required, we recommend enabling the audit setting on the system, so it's easy to see who created/updated records in the future.
+While auditing is not required, we recommend enabling the audit setting on the system, so it's easy to see who creates and updates records in the future.

 To do this:

 1. Go to [Power Platform admin center](https://gcc.admin.powerplatform.microsoft.us/home)
-1. Select **Environments** on the left panel and select the environment where the solution is installed.
+1. Select **Environments** on the left-side menu and select the environment where the solution is installed.
 1. Select **Settings**.
 :::image type="content" source="media/install/ob-install-audit.png" alt-text="Power Platform admin center screen showing audit logs.":::
 1. Select **Start Auditing**.